 Be dwarfed by cliffs 400 million years old

-Less than two hours drive north of the popular seafood town of Geraldton, you’ll find Kalbarri National Park.
-Here a dramatic terrain of deep, winding gorges and wind-carved cliffs that are 400 million years old offers hiking, picnicking, abseiling, horse riding, canoeing and other activities amid classic outback scenery.
-Don’t miss Nature's Window, a natural rock arch that perfectly frames breathtaking views of the area.
-The nearby coastal town of Kalbarri is a favourite holiday destination for locals who go to Chinaman’s Beach for its soft white sands and striking, teal-coloured water.
+In Kalbarri National Park, a dramatic terrain of winding gorges and wind-carved cliffs that are 400 million years old offers hiking, picnicking, abseiling, horse riding, canoeing and other activities.
+Don’t miss Nature's Window, a natural rock arch that frames breathtaking views of the area.
+The nearby coastal town of Kalbarri is a favourite holiday destination for locals who go to Chinaman’s Beach.
 You can also go on a 'pot pulling tour' here, in which a local guide will take you on safari to catch the sought-after regional speciality, western rock lobster.
 Afterwards, take your catch to a restaurant, such as Kalbarri Edge Resort, where it will be prepared, cooked and served to you.
 It doesn't get much fresher than that.